-In this first session of the CFO Network Series 2016, Neel Augusthy tackled head on the growing issue of talent attraction and retention for C-suite financial leaders.
+In this first session of the CFO Network Series 2016, Neel Augusthy tackled head-on the growing issue of talent attraction and retention for C-suite financial leaders.

 When one thinks of the responsibilities a Chief Financial Officer may face on a daily basis, it is often easy to dismiss staffing issues as one that human resources would take care of.
 However, the increasing dynamism of the CFO role has contributed to the emergence of HR issues.

-Gone are the days where most employees strived to secure a job for life.
+Gone are the days when most employees strived to secure a job for life.
 Today, companies are hiring a new generation of employees and CFOs are faced with the new reality of having to manage an increasingly volatile and complex multi-generational workforce.

 Neel Augusthy, Asia Pacific Chief Financial Officer for healthcare and consumer goods manufacturer Johnson & Johnson, has devised his own method to adapt to this evolving environment with a wheel of five attributes.